Buatsi Beats Dos Santos By 4th Round Knockout - Results — Boxing News

 Tommy McCarthy successfully defended his European Cruiserweight Title for the first time by stopping Alexandru Jur in the sixth round, twice flooring him with body shots.

-‘Mac Attack’ is now set to face Bournemouth’s Commonwealth Champion Chris Billam-Smith at Matchroom’s next Fight Camp instalment this summer.
+‘Mac Attack’ is now set to face Bournemouth’s Commonwealth Champion Chris Billam-Smith at Matchroom’s next Fight Camp installment this summer.

 “I’m delighted,” McCarthy told Matchroom.
 “I got a few rounds in and a stoppage.
 I got everything that I wanted.
 We prepared for Jur to give me a good test.
 I don’t think he expected me to come out the way that I did.
 It threw him off a bit.
 I can’t complain.